 - You have the right to hear the State's evidence and require the State to prove you violated the law.

 - A plea of guilty may be used against you in a civil suit if there was a traffic accident.

 - You have a right to have an attorney.

 A plea of not guilty means that you are informing the Court that you deny guilt or that you have a good defense for your case.
 When you enter a plea of Not Guilty to a charge, you will receive a date to appear in court.

-You can review fines/court costs for city violations here.
+You can review fines/court costs for city violations on our Payments / Fines page.
 If you are not sure of the violation charged or the fine due, please contact the Court 214-987-5331.
-Please wait at least 3 days after the date on the citation before calling the Court.
+Please wait at least three days after the date on the citation before calling the Court.